STONE: Self-supervised tonality estimator @ ISMIR

 EMVD dataset: a dataset of extreme vocal distortion techniques used in heavy metal @ CBMI

 In this paper, we introduce the Extreme Metal Vocals Dataset, which comprises a collection of recordings of extreme vocal techniques performed within the realm of heavy metal music.
-The dataset consists of 760 audio excerpts of 1 second to 30 seconds long, totaling about 100 min of audio material, roughly composed of 60 minutes of… Continue reading EMVD dataset: a dataset of extreme vocal distortion techniques used in heavy metal @ CBMI
+The dataset consists of 760 audio excerpts of 1 second to 30 seconds long, totaling about 100 min of audio material, roughly composed of 60 minutes of distorted voices and 40 minutes of clear voice recordings.
+These vocal recordings are from 27 different singers and are provided without accompanying musical instruments or post-processing effects.
+The distortion taxonomy within this dataset encompasses four distinct distortion techniques and three vocal effects, all performed in different pitch ranges.
+Performance of a state-of-the-art deep learning model is evaluated for two different classification tasks related to vocal techniques, demonstrating the potential of this resource for the audio processing community.

 Correlation of Fréchet Audio Distance With Human Perception of Environmental Audio Is Embedding Dependent @ EUSIPCO

 This paper explores whether considering alternative domain-specific embeddings to calculate the Frechet Audio Dis- tance (FAD) metric can help the FAD to correlate better with perceptual ratings of environmental sounds.
 We used embeddings from VGGish, PANNs, MS-CLAP, L-CLAP, and MERT, which are tailored for either music or environmental sound evaluation.
-The FAD scores were calculated… Continue reading Correlation of Fréchet Audio Distance With Human Perception of Environmental Audio Is Embedding Dependent @ EUSIPCO
+The FAD scores were calculated for sounds from the DCASE 2023 Task 7 dataset.
+Using perceptual data from the same task, we find that PANNs-WGM-LogMel produces the best correlation between FAD scores and perceptual ratings of both audio quality and perceived fit with a Spearman correlation higher than 0.5.
+We also find that music-specific embeddings resulted in significantly lower results.
+Interestingly, VGGish, the embedding used for the original Frechet calculation, yielded a correlation below 0.1.
+These results underscore the critical importance of the choice of embedding for the FAD metric design.

 Hold Me Tight: Stable Encoder–Decoder Design for Speech Enhancement